netgroup-polito/frog4-openstack-do/README_ONOS.md

 	$ sudo apt-get install oracle-java8-installer oracle-java8-set-default -y

 ### Install ONOS
 Now we are able to install ONOS.
-We installed ONOS 1.8.4, choose your preferred ONOS version from here (http://downloads.onosproject.org).
+In this guide we install ONOS 1.8.4; other versiona can be downloaded from [here](http://downloads.onosproject.org).

 This are the steps to install it:
-`Note that later we'll use an URL path, within a configuration file, which is changed from "onos/openstackswitching" to "onos/openstacknetworking" since 1.8.0.`
+`Note that later we will use an URL path, within a configuration file, which is changed from "onos/openstackswitching" to "onos/openstacknetworking" since 1.8.0.`

 	$ cd /opt
+	$ export ONOS_VERSION=1.8.0
 	$ sudo wget -c http://downloads.onosproject.org/release/onos-$ONOS_VERSION.tar.gz
 	$ sudo tar xzf onos-$ONOS_VERSION.tar.gz
 	$ sudo mv onos-$ONOS_VERSION onos